Japan police arrest woman, parents in beheading of man at hotel in Hokkaido entertainment district | Law-Order

 Kyodo News and other media reported the victim and another individual believed to be Runa Tamura checked into the hotel in the Susukino area known for short-stay “love hotels.”
 About three hours later only one of them was seen leaving, carrying a large suitcase.

-The person accompanying the victim was wearing light-colored women's closing and a wide-brimmed hat when entering the hotel, but was dressed in black when leaving, Kyodo said, quoting unnamed investigative sources.
+The person accompanying the victim was wearing light-colored women's clothing and a wide-brimmed hat when entering the hotel, but was dressed in black when leaving, Kyodo said, quoting unnamed investigative sources.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)